Chikiran/Messenger-Side-Hide/README.md

     </a>
 </p>

 ### Other Browsers
-- Download the extension as a zip file and load it in your browser.
+1. Download the extension
+2. Extract the files
+3. Load in your browser:
+   - Chrome: Go to `chrome://extensions/`, enable Developer Mode, click "Load unpacked"
+   - Edge: Go to `edge://extensions/`, enable Developer Mode, click "Load unpacked"
+   - Select the extracted folder